 Superb dramatic landscapes of the eastern Anti-Atlas where the vestiges of igneous activity in the distant geological past make it a particularly attractive place to walk.
 Best times to visit are mid-autumn because that is when the harvest of saffron takes place or early spring when the almond trees are in blossom.

 Gentle Walking in Morocco – at the Coast

 Massa Lagoon Visit one of the most renowned sites for bird life in Morocco, with Said, our experienced and very knowledgeable bird watching guide.
+Best to visit between October and May because there are migrants as well as endemic species.
 Visit the remote beach at its end.

 Atlantic Coast and Souss Estuary A flexible itinerary starts about 7 kms South of Agadir – an area with beaches, dunes, the estuary on the edge of the National Park (renowned for bird watching) with options to ride camels or Arab horses, visit a craft village, the marina, fishing port and the kasbah viewpoint.